tnichols217/notes/APBiology/8/Notes/Worksheets/2 - Elephants 2.md

 Watch: How much is your face worth?

 > [!question] What stood out from this PSA?
+> The tusks are attached to their skull, so to take them then you have to rip off their faces.

 ## Tusklessness population case study

 Watch the video clip at <http://www.hhmi.org/biointeractive/selection-tuskless-elephants>

 > [!question] What is unusual about the elephant populations found in Gorongosa now?
+> Increased significantly due to artificial selection

 > [!question] How does an elephant use its tusks?
+>

 > [!question] What would probably happen to a male elephant that doesn’t have tusks?